HVAC Schools in Georgia

 Graduates can take up roles such as equipment installers, service technicians, apartment maintenance technicians, sales representatives, refrigeration mechanics, and field service representatives.

-• Location: Lawrencevill, Georgia; Alpharetta, Georgia
+• Location: Lawrenceville, Georgia; Alpharetta, Georgia

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); PAHRA